 - $75 for all international applicants (non-refundable and non-waivable).

 - Official Transcripts: official transcripts from all colleges and universities you have attended are required.
 Scanned copies of official transcripts can be uploaded as PDF files by the applicant and may be used to make an admissions decision.
 Follow these instructions to properly upload your transcript.
 However, if admitted, applicants must submit official transcript(s) showing undergraduate degree conferral in order to enroll for courses.

 - Official GRE scores sent by the testing agency to institution code 6870 (department code not needed)

 - Scores older than 5 years are considered expired and not reportable.
 Visit the ETS GRE score reporting webpage for clarification.

-- GRE waivers may be available to MS applicants who have graduated from UH with an undergraduate degree within 3 years preceding the term for which they are applying for an MS in COmputer Science.
-A minimum of a 3.4 cumulative GPA is required.
+- GRE waivers may be available to MS applicants who have graduated from UH with an undergraduate degree within 3 years preceding the term for which they are applying for an MS in Computer Science.
+A minimum of a 3.4 cumulative GPA or higher is required.
 This is a pilot program and may be discontinued in future terms.
 Visit the UH Graduate School website for details.

 - No other GRE waivers are available.

 - For ALL applicants: include a brief description of you, your background, interest in the computer science field, related experience (e.g. professional, teaching, research) and explanation of your motivation for selecting UH.

 - For PhD and MS-thesis applicants: include a statement of the specific UH Computer Science faculty you are interested in work with and why.